Frauengasse/MDM/README.md

 # MDM Intune Stuff of our school

-# Backgrounds
+## Backgrounds

 Are some Login Backgrounds made with Blender.

-# Working Stuff
+## Working Stuff

-## PS winget

-If using `Invoke-WebRequest` be aware if using PS Version < 6 you have to use the Parameter `-UseBasicParsing`.
-Otherwise it will fail with an error message like _invoke-webrequest explore module missing_.

-## Installing latest winget
+### Installing latest winget

 I'm using the great Install Script from [https://github.com/asheroto/winget-install](https://github.com/asheroto/winget-install/releases/latest/download/winget-install.ps1).

-In every Win32 Script I'm using the following Stuff (so im be sure to have allways winget installed)
+In every Win32 Script I'm using the following Stuff (so im be sure to have allways _winget_ installed).
+I'm also setting ENV Variables to call _winget_ from CLI.

 ```Powershell
 function Install-Winget {